sobolevn/sobolevn.github.io/_posts/2019-02-23-engineering-guide-to-user-stories.md

 Have you ever met a single person who literally wants to "receive issue webhooks"?
 No one wants to do that.
 In this case, we also mix two different concerns together.

 There's a clear separation between user's goals and technical ways to achieve them.
 And "to receive issue webhooks" is clearly an implementation detail.
-Tomorrow it can be changed to WebSockets, push notifications, etc. And user's goal will not change because of that.
+Tomorrow it can be changed to WebSockets, push notifications, etc. And the user's goal will not change because of that.

 ```diff
 As a user